 Check out our video on how to be less trackable below.

-NordVPN also includes a tracker blocker inside the Threat Protection feature, so you can block trackers while you browse.
+NordVPN also offers a tracker blocker inside the additional Threat Protection feature, so you can block trackers while you browse.
 So, can you be tracked with a VPN?
-With NordVPN's anti-tracking software, and Threat Protection, you can actively defend yourself against cyber threats.
+With NordVPN’s additional anti-tracking software and Threat Protection, you can actively defend yourself against cyber threats.
 It blocks trackers, malicious and intrusive ads, and steers you away from malicious websites.
 Get NordVPN now, for the peace of mind online.